leor8/alarm-clock-challenge/README.md

 ### `npm install`

-Installs all the required modules fromm create-react-app command
+Installs all the required modules from create-react-app command

 ### `npm start`